Psychology at Ulster University promises high quality teaching in a supportive learning environment.

 Status: C

-The focus of this module is to introduce psychological perspectives to examine contemporary health issues.
-The module will introduce students to the field of health psychology, and provide an awareness of the role of psychological theory and practice to understand health behaviour.
-Important themes are the relationships between human behaviour and health outcomes, the importance of psychological processes and practice to understand and change health behaviours.
+The focus of this module is to introduce psychological perspectives on health-related behaviour to examine contemporary issues in health psychology.
+The module will introduce students to the field of health psychology and provide an awareness of the role of psychological theory to understand health behaviour and health-related behaviour change.
+Important themes are the relationships between human behaviour and health outcomes and the importance of psychological processes to understand and change health behaviours.
+Key skills such as self-reflection, interpersonal communication and ethical thinking are introduced and embedded in the assessments.

 Year: 1